 - Submit an instructor-approved project form for each course in which Honors projects will be completed to the University Honors Program Director for review and approval.

-- GS 309 Honors Service and Leadership (3 units) in students’ sophomore or junior years, with a letter grade of “B” (3.0 earned grade point) or better.
+- HON 309 Honors Service and Leadership (3 units) in students’ sophomore or junior years, with a letter grade of “B” (3.0 earned grade point) or better.

-- GS 399 Honors Presentation (1 unit) in their senior year, in conjunction with a capstone course within students’ degree program, with a letter grade of “B” (3.0 earned grade point) or better.
+- HON 399 Honors Seminar (1 unit) in their senior year, with a letter grade of “B” (3.0 earned grade point) or better.

-- Attend one or more special learning, professional development at CSUEB each semester in which they are enrolled in the University Honors Program.
-Events sponsored by the Honors Student Council will be especially encouraged.
+- Attend one or more special academic or professional development event at CSUEB each term in which they are enrolled in the University Honors Program.
+Events sponsored by the Honors Student Council are especially encouraged.

 University Honors Program students will receive special recognition at the Honors Convocation and/or at commencement in the academic year they graduate.
 University Honors Program students will also receive recognition on their transcripts and their diplomas, as well as a certificate of recognition from the program.

 The director coordinates University Honors Program courses, as well as special events for University Honors Program students and faculty.
-The director tracks student progress, invites eligible students to join the program, and notifies students who are failing to meet the program requirements.
+The director tracks student progress, invites eligible students to join the program, notifies students who are failing to meet the program requirements and removes them.